Nadeau-Innovations/site/content/post/tesla-bot/index.md

 We can also see that they went for a static neck relying on the cameras to cover the FOV.
 This will obviously limit HRI, but also cause some occlusion problems as the cameras should translate forward on looking down to increase useful FOV.

+{{< video src="nav.mp4" >}}

+- 10k+ GPUs for autolabelling of Tesla vehicle data
+  - shared with robot team?
+    - big advantage

+-   55:30 natural motion references using human demonstration and XR trackers
+    - HTC vive body trackers https://www.lifewire.com/set-up-full-body-tracking-on-htc-vive-5216963
+    - MOCAP
+    - NOT SCALABLE? not true imitation learning

+- 47:55 software and navigation
+  - cars avoid everything, robots should interact with everything; how do we merge software and navigation autopilot approaches?
+  - split problem in two? a global navigation problem then refine to a local interaction problem?
+- 48:50 keypoint vslam navigation
+  - not end to end visual navigation?

+- 1:48:45 procedural simulation using collected ground truth data from autolabelling team
+{{< video src="sim.mp4" >}}

+{{< video src="tasks.mp4" >}}
+- 19:45 tasks and semantic and manipulation
 ## Batteries

+- battery pack looks like Spot; changeable?
+- - everything integrated into battery pack; sensors etc; using vehicle + energy experience and existing techs to make this more efficient to develop, manufacturing, and cooling, and safety
+- leverage existing supply chain and manufacturing channels

 The fact that they integrated so many electronics in the battery pack, and that they packaged so much energy inside that volume is also impressive.
 I'm tempted to think that the robot will be heavier than the forty something kg they targeted last year, but I don't have data to back up.